-Indoor plants grow indoors within houses, offices and other spaces.
+Indoor plants grow within houses, offices and other indoor spaces.
 Growing plants indoors is not as difficult as it may seem.
 You can create your own mini indoor garden by simply providing moisture, light and fertile soil.
-Aside from their aesthetic appeal, research shows that there are multiple other benefits to growing plants indoors.
+Aside from their aesthetic appeal, research shows that there are multiple other benefits of growing plants indoors.

 Air Purification- Plants such as the spider plant and the rubber plant can be used to purify the air of toxic chemicals usually found in paint, cigarettes, furniture and flooring.
 Plants also filter airborne microbes that can infect or irritate our airways.
 More so, plants help increase the humidity of air by releasing moisture vapour thereby protecting against common issues such as colds, dry coughs, sore throats and dry skin associated with climate controlled buildings.

 Restful Sleep- Indoor plants such as jasmine and lavender when placed in the bedroom, can increase sleep quality.
 The scent from these plants promotes a state of tranquility leading to better mood and restful sleep.
 Additionally, the chamomile plant, when consumed as a tea, has the ability to induce sleep.
 Special plants such as orchids and succulents take in carbon dioxide and release oxygen for better breathing even at night when photosynthesis has stopped.

 Natural Remedies- The peppermint plant when consumed as a tea has long been known as a common remedy for calming upset stomach.
 Another example of a medicinal plant is the aloe vera plant which contains a gel/juice that heals cuts and bruises, and soothes burns.
 More so, boiling the leaves of the aloe plant and breathing in the vapour can alleviate asthma symptoms.